 It’s really simple.
 There it goes: Aim for daily progress instead of fluency.
+That’s likely the best advice we can give you.
 You need to appreciate the baby steps you make every single day, establish a routine you can sustain, and never give up.
 The problem is this: fluency is a really vague concept.
 Yet, many people see it as a language-learning ideal and they are anxious to get there as fast as possible.
 If you focus too much on the end goal of something as vague as fluency, you are setting yourself up for failure.

 Fluency doesn’t happen on a specific date.
 In fact, you likely won’t even realize when you reach it.
 Plus, once you do reach fluency, you’ll still have so much to learn.
 But if you focus on getting a little better every day, daily progress does add up to become fluency and it makes the whole process a lot more enjoyable.
 In this post, we’ll show you how aiming for progress instead of fluency is a game-changer.

 Consistency is crucial to be successful in language learning.
 You know how sometimes you start to play a video game or read a book, but then stop for a few weeks for whatever reason and you lose interest?
 It’s not because you didn’t like it, it’s because you lost your momentum and don’t feel like catching up.
 The same is true with language learning, consistency is essential.
 I mean, how many days did you skip when learning your mother tongue?
 Think about that.